Tristan Gooijer

-Tristan Gooijer (born 2 September 2004) is a Dutch professional footballer who plays as a defender for Eredivisie club PEC Zwolle, on loan from fellow club Ajax.
+Tristan Gooijer (born 2 September 2004) is a Dutch professional footballer who plays as a defender for Belgian Pro League club Lommel.

 Club career

 Gooijer is a product of the youth academies of FC Almere, Forza Almere and Almere City, before moving to the youth academy of Ajax in 2016.
 He signed his first professional contract with Ajax on 23 June 2021.
 He made his professional debut with Jong Ajax in a 6–3 Eerste Divisie win ADO Den Haag on 7 March 2022.

 On 16 July 2024, Gooijer joined Eredivisie side PEC Zwolle on a season-long loan deal.
+He suffered a knee injury in his first game for PEC Zwolle and missed the remainder of the 2024–25 season recovering.
+On 29 August 2025, Gooijer returned to PEC Zwolle on a new loan.

+On 27 August 2026, Gooijer signed for Belgian Pro League club Lommel on a two-year contract.

 International career

 Gooijer played youth international for the Netherlands at under-16 and under-18 levels.

 Personal life

-Born in the Netherlands, Gooijer is of Indonesian descent through his Moluccan paternal grandmother.
+Born in the Netherlands, Gooijer is of Indonesian descent.